Skip to content

 Director

 Gurvir Sangha is an associate in the Business Law Group at McCarthy Tétrault.
-He maintains a broad corporate practice, including mergers and acquisitions, corporate finance, securities matters, and other corporate affairs.
-He is also an integral member of the firm’s Environmental, Social, and Governance (ESG) and Sustainability Strategic Issues Group, through which he advises clients about domestic and international ESG-related developments including climate-related financial disclosures.
+He maintains a broad corporate practice, with focuses on capital markets, mergers and acquisitions, securities matters, board governance and other corporate affairs.
+He is also an integral member of the firm’s Environmental, Social, and Governance (ESG) and Sustainability Strategic Issues Group, advising clients on domestic and international ESG-related developments including climate-related financial disclosures.

 Director